CLC-UIowa/SySLite/README.md

 `./Driver.py -n 5 -r t.txt -a bv_sygus -dict -t eas-example/eas.trace`

 ## Supported Algorithms:
-The tool currently supports a list of algorithms that can be invoked with '-a' option:
+The tool currently supports a list of algorithms that can be invoked with `-a` option:

 1. SyGus + BitVector + enumeration `bv_sygus`
 2. SyGuS + ADT + enumeration `adt_sygus`